weggert/calendar_sync/README.md

 ### Schedule the Automator script
 A new 'Automator' calendar should have been created in the 'On My Mac' Calendar section when you saved the Automator script.
 There should also be a single event called 'Calendar Sync'.
 That event should have an 'Open File' alert that will open the Calendar Sync automator script.

-If the Automator calendar does not already exist...

-* Create a new calendar called 'Automator' in 'On My Mac'.
-* Add an event and name it as you wish.
-* Set the alert to 'Open File', choose 'Other...', and choose the Automator script.
-* Adjust the timing to 'At time of event'.

 Adjust the Repeat settings for the calendar event to schedule the synchronizations.
 The event can be copied to have it run multiple times a day.